 We found that the abundance of several Bacteroides, Bilophila and Lachnospiraceae bacteria increase during tadpole development and metamorphosis.
-These bacteria are well-known to be abundant in the gastro-intestinal tracts of numerous vertebrates, including man, and characterized by their resistance to high concentrations of bile salts or their bile acid hydrolase activities (Song et al., 2019).
+These bacteria are well-known to be abundant in the gastro-intestinal tracts of numerous vertebrates, including humans, and characterized by their resistance to high concentrations of bile salts or their bile acid hydrolase activities (Song et al., 2019).
+In addition, we identified seven CDS encoding an enzyme involved in secondary bile acid biosynthesis.
 We therefore propose an interpretation of our findings in light of bile acids being key molecular components regulating the gut microbiome composition during amphibian development and metamorphosis.
 Bile acids are small molecules produced mainly in the liver from cholesterol and further metabolized in the gastro-intestinal tract.
 They are known to act as molecular messengers between the host and their gut microbiota: on the host side, they play a role in numerous metabolic pathways via their cellular receptors and on the microbiome side they can modulate bacterial growth directly and indirectly (Ridlon et al., 2014; Wahlström et al., 2016).
 Bile acids can act directly on the gut microbiome because they have intrinsic antimicrobial activity and indirectly because their host cellular receptors regulate antimicrobial peptides genes.
 In turn, some bacteria encode bile hydrolases that enable the production of secondary bile acids (Joyce et al., 2014; Song et al., 2019).
 Therefore, we can consider bile acid composition as a trait of strong evolutionary significance since it links nutrition, gut, liver and gill physiology, host genome evolution and the gut microbiome composition (Reschly et al., 2008; Hofmann et al., 2010; Ridlon et al., 2014).
 In amphibians, bile acids are present in tadpoles but they increase in quantity and complexity after metamorphosis (Anderson et al., 1979; Cole and Little, 1983; Reschly et al., 2008).
-It is known that bile acids composition and complexity increase due to changes in host gene expression.
-We hypothesize that ontogenetic and endocrine regulation of amphibians host genes such as the bile acid nuclear receptor (Farnesoid X receptor, FXR; NR1H4), or its surface G-protein coupled receptor (TGR5) could be initial regulators of gut microbiome composition.
+It is known that bile acids composition changes and complexity increases due to changes in host gene expression.
+We hypothesize that ontogenetic and endocrine regulation of amphibian host genes such as the bile acid nuclear receptor (Farnesoid X receptor, FXR; NR1H4), or its surface G-protein coupled receptor (TGR5) could be initial regulators of gut microbiome composition.
 FXR, an intra-cellular bile acid-sensing transcription factor of the nuclear factor superfamily, regulates bile acid and lipid homeostasis, and other genes such as FOR in Xenopus may play similar roles using different ligands (Seo et al., 2002; Reschly et al., 2008; Frisch and Alstrup, 2018).
 It is noteworthy that in mice TGR5 has been shown to link bile acid and thyroid hormone signaling by promoting intracellular thyroid hormone activity via the induction of deiodinase 2 in brown adipose tissue (Watanabe et al., 2006).
 In future studies, manipulation of gene activities, of bile acid composition and concentration and of the microbiome could be used to unravel the diversity and the evolution of these regulations in amphibians and other vertebrates.

 We provide evidence that the diet of Xenopus tadpoles affected the diversity of their gut microbiome and thus that the mucosal immunity of tadpoles can interact with a variety of bacterial communities (Figure 5).
 Tadpoles fed a micro planctonic-based diet had a gut microbiome with a higher specific richness compared with tadpoles fed a sterile flour-diet.
 The latter diet was associated with a lack of Chitinophagacae involved in chitin degradation.
 These results contribute to the growing body of evidence that diet as an environmental factor can affect the composition of the gut microbiota.